 Stained glass windows usually depict a painted picture or scene, each piece handpainted and fired before being assembled.
 Leadlight windows differ from stained glass windows principally in being a less complex design that rarely included painted components.

 Stained glass windows were first developed in France and the first stained glass to be produced in Britain was made in Sunderland by French craftsmen imported from Gaul, in AD674.
 Benedict Biscop, Abbot of the new monastery at Wearmouth, invited them to make the windows for St Peter’s Church.
 Stained glass helped to educate a largely illiterate population to the stories of the bible.

 Bowed or bent windowpanes are made by slumping.
 A glass sheet is placed in a mould and heated from above.
 Between 500°C and 600°C the viscosity of glass falls as it transforms from a brittle solid to a plastic substance.
 When this plasticity is reached the glass sags or slumps into shape, without marking its surface.

 Tempered / Toughened Glass

-Once tempered, glass can no longer be cut without shattering, so the pane is cut to size before the tempering process.
-Tempering produces a safety glass that is stronger and will shatter into many pieces if broken, reducing the chance of injury.
+Once tempered, glass can no longer be cut without shattering, so the pane must be cut to size before the heat tempering process.
+Tempering produces a safety glass that is 3 to 5 times stronger and will shatter into many pieces if broken, reducing the chance of injury.